-If you settle on a name that's available but you aren't ready to register your LLC yet, you can submit an application for name reservation.
+If you settle on a name that's available but not yet ready to register your LLC, you can submit an application to reserve a name.

-Note that, under the laws of South Dakota, your South Dakota registered agent must either be a resident of the state of South Dakota or a business entity authorized to do business in South Dakota.
+Note that your registered agent must either be a resident of the state of South Dakota, or a business entity authorized to do business in South Dakota.
 You'll need a registered agent who can provide a physical street address for service of process.
 The person or company you choose must also be available during normal business hours.

 Some people choose to use a registered agent service.
-Visit the Secretary of State website for a list of commercial registered agents.
+Visit the Secretary of State's website for a list of commercial registered agents.

 - Rights and responsibilities of members